LordAlucard90/Angular-Tutorial/10 - HTTP/readme.md

 ### Modify The Response

-It is possible to intercept responses and in case mofify them, using pipe:
+It is possible to intercept responses and in case notify them, using pipe:
 ```typescript
 export class AuthInterceptorService implements HttpInterceptor {
     intercept(req: HttpRequest<any>, next: HttpHandler): Observable<HttpEvent<any>> {